BrandelDev/typicalFood/README.md

 # typicalFood
-An app to order typical colombian dishes
+An app to order typical colombian dishes write in Xamarin forms